 Fr.
 Rodney A. Kreidler is appointed as St. Edward's 13th resident pastor.
 One month into his pastorate, a structural issue was discovered with the parish hall and it was closed.
 A building campaign was begun to erect a new Activity Center for the parish.

-The new Parish Hall is opened.
+The new Parish Activity Center is opened in February.